Dead Men Tell No Tales: Assessing Post-Mortem Data Protection in GenAI Chatbots: Abstract

 \section{Abstract}

-\ismat{Foundation models, large language models (LLMs), and agentic AI systems all rely on vast corpora of user data.
-The use of such data for training these models has raised ongoing concerns around data ownership, copyright issues and potential harm may caused.
-In this work, we explore a related but less examined angle: the ownership rights of data belonging to deceased individuals.
-To do so, we first examine the current landscape of data management and privacy rights for deceased individuals as defined by privacy policies of major technology companies, and by privacy regulations such as the EU AI Act.
-Based on our analysis, we propose three post-mortem data management principles to guide the protection of deceased individuals’ data rights.
-Finally, we discuss potential future work and recommendations for policymakers and privacy practitioners to deploy these principles, alongside technological solutions to implement and audit them in practice.}
+Generative AI (GenAI) systems and chatbots rely on vast corpora of consumer data.
+The use of such data for training GenAI has raised concerns around data ownership, copyright issues, and potential harm to consumers.
+In this work, we explore a related but less examined angle: the ownership and privacy of data originating from deceased individuals.
+We propose three post-mortem data management principles to guide the protection of deceased individuals’ data, and analyze popular GenAI chatbots policies and answers to legacy requests.
+We plan to systematically audit consumer GenAI chatbots on their behavior regarding post-mortem data management.